zDestinate/Insurgency/README.md

 ### Teammate Damage (1.0.0)
 This plugin is to control the teammate damage.
 I made this one to prevent my bots from teamkilling each other.
-You can also use this in PvP Server but it will be pretty useless tho.
+You can also use this in PvP Server but it will be pretty useless tho.<br>
 There is a config file for this.
 Just install it and change anything in the config file to your liking.

 #### Plugin